Katsari/sunsetClicker/README.md

 # Sunset Clicker

-A sunset-beach-themed game that measures how fast you can click, made with Vue.js.
+A sunset beach themed game that measures how fast you can click, made with Vue.js.

 ## Project setup
 ```